Creation year

 In fishing trials, the short term survival rates for hook caught flathead (Platycephalus bassensis in Tasmania and P. fuscus in Queensland) were examined to determine critical factors affecting post-release survival.
 Biological information (size) and hooking location/damage were recorded and fish held for several days in aquaria to assess survival rates.
 In order to relate hooking location and catch rates for a range of hook types (including circle hooks) structured fishing trials and volunteer fishers (using a diary system) provided information on fish size, hook type and hooking location.

 • The data is quantitative abundance of fish and megafaunal invertebrates and algal % cover derived from transect based counts at a wide range of locations across Temperate Australia.
 The methods are described in detail in Edgar and Barrett (1997).
 Primarily the data are derived from transects at 5 m depth and/or 10 m depth at each site surveyed.
 Methods were initially developed for research on temporal changes following protection in Tasmanian MPAs (Maria Is, Tinderbox, Ninepin Point, Governor Island).
 Further research has collected data in Tasmania, in MPA planning surveys (e.g. St Helens, Waterhouse Region, Low Head, Lillico Beach, Rocky Cape), an oil spill assessment (Low Head), and in studies and surveys in new Tasmania MPAs (Port Davey and the Kent Group).
-The data represented by this record was collected in the Kent Group.
+The data represented by this record was collected in Port Davey.
 In many cases the dataset involved temporal replication (year scale).